Ever helped anyone with a gadget?

 Mention the certifications with the respective authority providing it and the year you received it in.

-So in case, if you have taken certifications and also have undergone training, make it a point to put them together under the "CERTIFICATIONS AND TRAINING" section.
+In case, if you have taken certifications and also have undergone training, make it a point to put them together under the "CERTIFICATIONS AND TRAINING" section.

 Check out the list of certifications relevant for a help desk professional here:

-Help Desk Resume: Awards and Recognitions
+Help Desk Resume: Awards & Recognition

 This includes any title you received in any work profile for your excellence or any academic pursuit of yours.